MicrosoftDocs/security/security-docs/zero-trust/add-saas-apps.md

 ## Add apps to the scope of your Zero Trust identity and device access policies

 Conditional Access policies allow you to assign controls to specific applications, actions, or authentication context.
 You can define conditions such as what device type can access a resource, user risk levels, trusted locations, and other conditions such as strong authentication.
-For example multifactor authentication (MFA) helps safeguard access to data and applications with additional security by requiring a second form of verification.
+For example, multifactor authentication (MFA) helps safeguard access to data and applications with additional security by requiring a second form of verification.

 After adding apps in Microsoft Entra ID, you'll need to add them to the scope of your Zero Trust identity and device access policies.